enpit/echo-state/README.md

 // create a new instance of the StateStore var store = new StateStore();

-// create a state and define an intent handler var rootState = store.create('root', {
+// create a state and define intent handlers var rootState = store.create('root', {

 	HelpIntent: function () {